-1. Analysis of strengths and challenges, and significant developments undertaken or planned.
+1. Significant developments undertaken or planned.

-- identification and assessment of factors that could influence the achievement of the College's goals over the next five years - a short summary of major developments since the last accreditation assessment - a description of the College's development plans for the next five years, and significant milestones for their implementation - Any matters that may affect the accreditation status of the programs, such as a change to capacity to meet the accreditation standards, or any change that may meet the definition of a major change to the program.
+- a short summary of major developments and the continuing evolution of the College's programs - Any matters that may affect the accreditation status of the programs, such as a change to capacity to meet the accreditation standards, or any change that may meet the definition of a major change to the program.